 Having a bad day can make us feel sad, anxious, and stressed out.

-It’s important to know that having a bad day is not abnormal.
-They happen to everyone, and each person deals with their bad day differently than some.
+It’s important to know that having a bad day is not abnormal and therefore it is essential to learn how to feel good no matter what comes your way.
+Bad days happen to everyone, and each person deals with their bad day differently than some.

 When you are feeling down, you might want to close yourself off from everyone and sit or wallow within those negative feelings.
 This will only make a bad day worse and it can also make them appear more frequent and last longer.

-Instead, you can try using positive coping mechanisms for your bad days.
+Instead, you can try using positive coping mechanisms when your day is going south.
 You can journal, meditate, or talk to a friend about how you are feeling.

 To combat your feelings, you can do something relaxing, such as taking a bath or watching a movie or an episode of your favorite show.
 Make sure to take care of your body with proper meals and exercise, as well.